-Students considering a major in a foreign language should be aware that first-year language courses do not count toward credithour requirements for a major or minor in most four-year institutions.
+Students considering a major in a foreign language should be aware that first-year language courses do not count toward credit-hour requirements for a major or minor in most four-year institutions.

-Students may follow the degree with designation in Spanish or guide in Spanish to a particular four-year transfer college/university.
+Students may follow the degree with designation in Spanish or transfer guide in Spanish to a particular four-year college/university.
 Consult your Faculty Advisor to assist you in determining the best pathway for you.
 Please note that the degree tracks in Spanish for the Professions and Spanish with Secondary Teaching Licensure have different requirements and are not included in this agreement.

-Six (6) credit hours GT-CO1: ENG 121 and English Composition I: CO1 3 GT-CO2: ENG 122 English Composition II: CO2 3 OR GT-CO2: ENG 122 and English Composition II: CO2 (3) GT-CO3: ENG 201 English Composition III: CO3 (3) Mathematics
+ENG 121 English Composition I: CO1 3

+ENG 122 English Composition II: CO2 3

+OR

+ENG 122 English Composition II: CO2 (3)

+ENG 201 English Composition III: CO3 (3)